An artist's rendering for the planned reconstruction of the Wilson Red Line station, looking northwest at Wilson and

 Wilson Station Reconstruction

 The $203 million Wilson Station Reconstruction Project will be one of the largest CTA ‘L’ station projects in the agency’s history.
 The planned reconstruction of the Wilson Red Line station is slated to begin in 2014, and will replace the badly deteriorated facility that was built in 1923.
 The completely rebuilt, modern and accessible station will serve as a new transfer point between Red and Purple Line Express train service.

 The Wilson Station Reconstruction Project will provide station access to persons with disabilities in accordance with the Americans with Disabilities Act (ADA).
 Today, the Wilson station is not accessible.
 The new stationhouse will feature two elevators for vertical access to the platforms; ramps; wheelchair access at the fare gates; Braille signage and two of the three new station entrances and exits will be accessible.

-The project would also include significant track and structural work that will allow for easy and convenient transfers between the Red Line and Purple Line Express; enhance the street-level environment on Broadway; and improve CTA operations.
+The project will also include significant track and structural work that will allow for easy and convenient transfers between the Red Line and Purple Line Express; enhance the street-level environment on Broadway; and improve CTA operations.
 New, brighter lighting and the installation of more than 100 security cameras throughout the stations and its three entrances will help improve customer safety.
 Additionally, the restoration of the 1923 stationhouse facade and former clock tower (at the corner of Wilson/Broadway) would make it a viable space for future retail or business development, thus creating an anchor for revitalization and economic development in the Uptown neighborhood.

 On this page: